krishnamishra8848/Dog-vs-Cat-Classification-CNN-Model/README.md

 <h3>Overview</h3>

 This project involves training and evaluating a Convolutional Neural Network (CNN) for classifying images into two categories: Cats and Dogs.
-The model was built using TensorFlow and Keras.The dataset consists of images collected from the Kegal.
+The model was built using TensorFlow and Keras.The dataset consists of images collected from the Kaggle.

 <h3>Dataset</h3>
 The dataset used for training the model includes images of cats and dogs.
-The images were collected using the kegal.
+The images were collected using the kaggle.

 <h3>Model Details</h3>
 Architecture: Convolutional Neural Network (CNN)